Flange Material Grades Guide

 Practical Notes on Selecting a Flange Material

 - Start from the design code and line class.
-Confirm the required pressure class, design temperature and corrosion allowance before you choose a grade.
+Confirm pressure class, design temperature, corrosion allowance and any client-specific supplementary requirements before selecting a grade.

-- Check toughness requirements.
-Where low-temperature impact tests are specified, grades like A350 LF2 or selected nickel steels are normally used instead of A105.
+- Check toughness requirements early.
+Where low-temperature impact tests are specified, grades such as A350 LF2 are normally used instead of standard A105 forgings.

-- Consider corrosion and media.
-For chlorides and seawater, 316L is usually a minimum; duplex F51 or super duplex grades are selected where stress-corrosion cracking is a risk.
+- Match corrosion resistance to the actual media.
+For chloride-bearing systems, 316L may be the entry point, while duplex or super duplex grades are selected where pitting or stress-corrosion cracking becomes a concern.